Web Accessibility and OpenDyslexic

 The Effect of Optimal Colours on Readability

-Another important area in web accessibility is colour.
+Another important area in web accessibility is color.
 This is dealt with in the research report by the W3C communities (Web developers who make the W3C specifications).

-In the study, they analyze how the aspects of text customization, text and background colours can improve readability for people with dyslexia, through different colour mixes and brightness levels.
-In previous studies, it came to light that particular text and background colour combinations can be beneficial for reading on the screen for those with dyslexia.
+In the study, they analyze how the aspects of text customization, text and background colors can improve readability for people with dyslexia, through different color mixes and brightness levels.
+In previous studies, it came to light that particular text and background color combinations can be beneficial for reading on the screen for those with dyslexia.

-Several text customization suggestions agree that users with dyslexia prefer lower brightness colour differences between the text and the background compared to the average user (British Dyslexia Association, 2012).
-It must be noted that no studies have been carried out upon the relationship between this preference and the minimum colour luminosity ratio which the W3C suggested would be suitable for dyslexic users.
+Several text customization suggestions agree that users with dyslexia prefer lower brightness color differences between the text and the background compared to the average user (British Dyslexia Association, 2012).
+It must be noted that no studies have been carried out upon the relationship between this preference and the minimum color luminosity ratio which the W3C suggested would be suitable for dyslexic users.

 W3C Study